 Focus on tactical planning and operational command in water rescue.

-Updated to align with post-2019 DEFRA Con-Ops standards.
+Updated to align with the DEFRA FRCO 2025 standards

 Description